-Obligations on FCA-regulated firms
+Obligations on all FCA-regulated firms

-called 'common platform' firms, because they are subject both to MiFID and to the Capital Requirements Directive.
-The FCA Rules relating to systems and controls to prevent firms being used in connection with the commission of financial crime are in two parts: those which apply to most firms, set out in SYSC 6.1.1, and those which apply to non common platform firms, set out in SYSC 3.2.6.
+.35 A number of the financial sector firms regulated by the FCA are so- called 'common platform' firms, because they are subject both to MiFID and to the Capital Requirements Directive.
+The FCA Rules relating to systems and controls to prevent firms being used in connection with the commission of financial crime are in two parts: those which apply to most firms, set out in SYSC 6.1.1, and those which apply to non- common platform firms, set out in SYSC 3.2.6.
 To avoid confusing the vast majority of firms by including a multitude of references to SYSC 3.2.6, this guidance is constructed in terms of following the requirements of SYSC 6.1.1; non common platform firms should follow this guidance, interpreting it as referring as necessary to the relevant parts of SYSC 3.2.6.

-FSMA, s 6 (2) (a) FSMA, s 6 (2) (b) SYSC 2.1.1 R, 2.1.3 R, 6.1.1 R, 6.3.7(G) 1.25 FSMA refers, in the context of setting the FCA's financial crime objective, to the desirability of senior management of FCA-regulated firms being aware of the risk of their businesses being used in connection with the commission of financial crime, and taking appropriate measures to prevent financial crime, facilitate its detection and monitor its incidence.
+FSMA, s 1B (5) FSMA makes the prevention of financial crime integral to the discharge 1.36 FSMA, s 1D (2) (b) of the FCA's functions and fulfilment of its objectives.
+This means that SYSC 2.1.1 R, the FCA is concerned that the firms it regulates and their senior 2.1.3 R, 6.1.1 R, 6.3 management are aware of the risk of their businesses being used in connection with the commission of financial crime, and take appropriate measures to prevent financial crime, facilitate its detection and monitor its incidence.
 Senior management has operational responsibility for ensuring that the firm has appropriate systems and controls in place to combat financial crime.
-SYSC 6.3.8 R 1.26 In FCA-regulated firms (but see paragraph 1.35 for general insurance firms and mortgage intermediaries), a director or senior manager must be allocated overall responsibility for the establishment and maintenance of the firm's anti-money laundering systems and controls.
-SYSC 6.3.9 R 1.27 In FCA-regulated firms (but see paragraph 1.35 for general insurance firms and mortgage intermediaries), an individual must be allocated responsibility for oversight of a firm's compliance with the FCA's Rules on systems and controls against money laundering: this is the firm's MLRO.
-The FCA requires the MLRO to have a sufficient level of seniority within the firm to enable him to carry out his function effectively.
-In some firms the MLRO will be part of senior management (and may be the person referred to in paragraph 1.25); in firms where he is not, he will be directly responsible to someone who is.

-Regulations, or where the commission of any such offence is

-A number of the financial sector firms regulated by the FCA are so-